+++ The Derwent River Big Swim Rules+++

-I also cannot stress enough that all parties and that includes everyone who is aboard the vessel whether swimming or not, read and abide by the Derwent River Big Swim rules whilst the swimmer is in the water.
-Failure to adhere to these rules may result in a disqualification of the swimmer consequently the swimmer will not be ratified.
+All parties, including everyone who is aboard the support vessel whether swimming or not, read and abide by the Derwent River Big Swim Rules whilst the swimmer is in the water.
+Failure to adhere to these rules may result in a disqualification of the swimmer, consequently the swimmer will not be ratified.

-Person aboard the vessel may wish to take photos and video footage of the swimmer whilst they are attempting their swim this is fine and is promoted, please endeavour to make sure if you are uploading digital footage that these images are appropriate and my not offend people .
+Person aboard the vessel may wish to take photos and video footage of the swimmer whilst they are attempting their swim this is fine and is promoted, please endeavor to make sure if you are uploading digital footage that these images are appropriate and may not offend others.